coderefinery/reproducible-research/_episodes/03-containers-for-reproducible-research.md

    - You can even run your own private registry

-## What is a docker image
+## What are Docker images and containers
-- A container image is executable package of a piece of software that includes everything needed to run it: code, runtime, system tools, system libraries, settings
+- A Docker *image* is executable package of a piece of software that includes everything needed to run it: code, runtime, system tools, system libraries, settings
-- A Docker image is made up of filesystems layered over each other <!--Docker calls each of these filesystems images.-->
+- When you start the image, you have a running *container* of this image

 Listing docker images
 ```bash
 docker images
 ```
-Searching docker images from Dockerhub
+Searching docker images from Docker Hub
 ```bash
 docker search ubuntu
 ```
-Pulling from dockerhub <!-- (if no tag is mentioned pulls the latest one by default) -->
+Pulling from Docker Hub (pulls the latest one by default if no tag is mentioned)
 ```bash
 docker pull ubuntu
 ```